jit-y/ckjira/README.md

 # ckjira

-ckjira is a bot for JIRA notification
+ckjira is a slack bot for JIRA notification

 ## Usage
 set environmental variables